-It’s common for terms such as cyber threats, vulnerabilities and risks to be conflated and confused.
-This post aims to define each term, highlight how they differ and how they are related to one-another.
+Terms such as cyber threats, vulnerabilities, and risks are often used interchangeably and confused.
+This post aims to define each term, highlight how they differ, and show how they are related to one another.

-Cyber threats, or simply, threats refer to circumstances or events with the potential to cause harm by way of their outcome.
-A few examples of common threats include an attacker stealing sensitive data from your applications, political activists DDoSing your website, an administrator accidentally wiping a production system, and a storm flooding your ISP’s data center.
+Cyber threats, or simply threats, refer to cybersecurity circumstances or events with the potential to cause harm by way of their outcome.
+A few examples of common threats include a social-engineering or phishing attack that leads to an attacker installing a trojan and stealing private information from your applications, political activists DDoS-ing your website, an administrator accidentally leaving data unprotected on a production system causing a data breach, or a storm flooding your ISP’s data center.

-Cyber threats can also become more dangerous because of threat actors leveraging one or more vulnerabilities in a system, which is what we’ll touch upon next.
+Cyber threats can also become more dangerous if threat actors leverage one or more vulnerabilities to gain access to a system, often including the operating system.

 Vulnerabilities simply refer to weaknesses in a system.
-Vulnerabilities make threats possible and potentially even more dangerous.
-A system could be exploited through a single vulnerability, for example, a single SQL injection vulnerability could provide an attacker with full-control over sensitive data, or, an attacker could chain several exploits together, exploiting more than one vulnerability in order to exploit a system.
+They make threat outcomes possible and potentially even more dangerous.
+A system could be exploited through a single vulnerability, for example, a single SQL Injection attack could give an attacker full control over sensitive data.
+An attacker could also chain several exploits together, taking advantage of more than one vulnerability to gain more control.

-Risks are usually confused with threats, however, there is a nuanced difference between the two — a risk refers to combination of a threat’s probability and a threat’s loss/impact (usually in monetary terms, however, it should be noted that quantifying a breach is extremely difficult).
-Essentially, this translates to the following.
+Risks are usually confused with threats.
+However, there is a subtle difference between the two.
+A cybersecurity risk refers to a combination of a threat probability and loss/impact (usually in the monetary terms but quantifying a breach is extremely difficult).
+Essentially, this translates to the following:

-Therefore a risk is a scenario that should be avoided, combined with the likely losses to result from that scenario.
-The following is a hypothetical example of how a risk can be constructed.
+Therefore, a risk is a scenario that should be avoided combined with the likely losses to result from that scenario.
+The following is a hypothetical example of how risks can be constructed:

-- Sensitive data theft is (one of) the cyber threats SQL injection enables;
+- Sensitive data theft is one of the biggest threats that SQL Injection enables

-- The impact of sensitive data getting stolen will bear a significant financial cost (financial and reputational loss) to the business;
+- The impact of sensitive data getting stolen will bear a significant financial cost (financial and reputation loss) to the business

-- The probability of such an attack occurring is high, given that SQL injection is an easily and widely exploited vulnerability and this site is externally facing.
+- The probability of such an attack is high, given that SQL Injection is an easy-access, widely exploited vulnerability and the site is externally facing

-Therefore, the SQL injection vulnerability in the scenario above should be treated as a high-risk vulnerability.
+Therefore, the SQL Injection vulnerability in this scenario should be treated as a high-risk vulnerability.